Ice1187/I2P2020-Final-Project/README.md

 - FirstWinAI: Can only play when it's first-move, but always win while first-move.
 - ManualAI: Human Player Mode.
 Needs the player to enter every step.
 - MinMaxAI: Using MiniMax Algorithm + Alpha-beta Pruning as it's step strategy.
 Our best AI in second-move.
 - FwSmmAI: First-Win Second-MiniMax AI.
-Combine FirstWinAI and MinMaxAI, out final AI.
+Combine FirstWinAI and MinMaxAI, our final AI.

 ## Compile

 - `./run.sh`: `./run.sh <AI 1 type> <AI 2 type>` will compile `a1.so`, `a2.so` as selected AI type, then compile and execute `gamerunner`.
+  - AI type
+    - 0: AITemplate (same as 6)
+    - 1: DummyAI
+    - 2: RandomAI
+    - 3: MinMaxAI
+    - 4: FirstWinAI
+    - 5: ManualAI (need to change MAX_TIME in Game.h)
+    - 6: First-Win & Second MinMaxAI
 - `make`: Compile `a1.so` and `a2.so` as FwSmmAI, then compile and execute `gamerunner`.

 ## Tools